 Omnimax is a special kind of IMAX that uses a domed screen.
 You shoot on the same 65mm, 15-perf cameras as IMAX, but with a special off-center fisheye lens.
 A similar fisheye lens on the projector throws the image onto the 180-degree domed screen.
 And it’s a big dome—just walking into an Omnimax theater is an experience.

-We’d gleefully soak up a rather dry documentary about the Grand Canyon, because each new scene would be established with a helicopter shot racing down the Colorado River.
+We’d gleefully soak up a rather dry documentary about the Grand Canyon, because each new scene would begin with a helicopter shot racing down the Colorado River.
 Below you, white water.
 To either side, craggy rock walls racing by.
 Above you, clear blue sky—and even a glimpse of the helicopter’s whirling rotor.

 It was like flying.